katre/katre.github.io/beanstalk/index.md

 A large loom sits here, along with many bolts of finished cloth, and a few dummies with partially sewn clothes.

-Thrad runs back and forth from the looms.
+Thread runs back and forth from the looms.
 Anyone moving through the room needs to make a Dexterity save.
 On a failure, they become entangled in the yarn and need to extract themselves (or get help).
 To extract, make a DC 15 check (any applicable skill), but on a failure the loom is loudly knocked over.